c3aero/ztos/docs/patent-app.md

 The Zero Trust Overlay System (ZTOS) represents a significant advancement in network security and management.
 By fully embracing zero-trust principles and integrating cutting-edge technologies, ZTOS provides a robust, efficient, and adaptable solution to the challenges faced by modern networks.
 Its modular design, secure service discovery, and automated deployment processes make it a valuable asset across multiple industries with stringent security and compliance requirements.

 ---

-I hope this revised patent application draft effectively incorporates the details you provided and aligns closely with the standards and expectations for such documents.
-If there are specific sections you'd like to adjust or further expand upon, please let me know.